Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Introduction

 \section{Introduction}

-The soliton and solitary wave solutions of the relativistic classical field theory has been a matter of interest in recent decades.
-They, in many respects, behave like real particles and satisfy the relativistic energy-momentum relation properly \cite{rajarama,Das,lamb,TS}.
-Solitons are the stable solitary wave solutions with localized energy density functions\footnote{According to some well-known references such as \cite{rajarama}, the stability is just a necessary condition for a solitary wave solution to be a soliton; more precisely, a solitary wave solution is a soliton if it reappears without any distortion after collisions.
-In this paper, we only accept the stability condition for the definition of a soliton solution.}.
-Solitary wave solutions are divided into two groups based on their boundary behavior at infinity: topological and non-topological.
-Topological solitary wave solutions are inevitably stable and then all of them would be solitons.
-In $1+1$ dimensions, the well-known topological solitons are kinks and anti-kinks of the real nonlinear Klein-Gordon (KG) systems \cite{rajarama,TS,phi41,phi45,OV,GH,MM1,MR,Ckink,ana1,ana2,DSG1,DSG2,DSG3,MM2, Kink1,Kink2,Kink3,Kink4,GMS,Kink5,Kink6,Kink7,Kink8,waz,JRM1,JRM2}.
-In $3+1$ dimensions, the solitons of the Skyrme model \cite{TS,SKrme,SKrme2,SKrme3,SKrme4} and magnetic monopole solution of the 't Hooft Polyakov model \cite{rajarama,TS,toft,pol,MKP,TOF} are the well-known topological solutions of the nonlinear relativistic classical field systems.
-In general, there is a vast literature on the topological solitons, for example, one can see \cite{CTOPO} and the references therein.
+The soliton and solitary wave solutions of the relativistic classical field theory have been a matter of interest in recent decades.
+They behave like classical particles and properly satisfy the standard relativistic relations \cite{rajarama,TS}.
+Solitary wave solutions or lumps are special traveling wave solutions with localized energy density functions.
+A soliton solution is typically defined as a special stable solitary wave solution that reappears after any collision without any distortion \cite{rajarama}.
+However, in this paper, we only accept the stability condition for defining soliton solutions.
+Solitary wave solutions are divided into topological and non-topological groups based on their boundary behavior at infinity.
+Topological solitary wave solutions are inevitably stable, and they are all solitons.
+The well-known topological kink (anti-kink) solutions of the real nonlinear Klein-Gordon (KG) systems are good examples of the topological solitons in 1+1 dimensions \cite{rajarama,TS,TA1,TA2,TA3,Kink8}.
+Also, in $3+1$ dimensions, the solitons of the Skyrme model \cite{TS,SKrme,SKrme2,SKrme3,SKrme55} and magnetic monopole solutions of the 't Hooft-Polyakov model \cite{rajarama,TS,toft,pol,TOF} are the well-known topological solutions of the nonlinear relativistic classical field systems.
+In general, there is extensive literature on topological solitons, as seen in \cite{CTOPO} and the references therein.